AndySAnker/MetalFinder/data/README.md

 [DiffPy-CMI](https://www.diffpy.org/products/diffpycmi/index.html) in required to simulate PDFs, which only runs on Linux or macOS.
 To run it on a Windows computer please use the [Ubuntu subsystem](https://ubuntu.com/tutorials/ubuntu-on-windows#1-overview).

 The Metalfinder script is divided into three parts (Simulating data, training model, testing model).
 The first notebook (1_Simulating_data.ipynb) is used to simulate atomic models of metallic nanomarticles and from those simulate PDFs with varied parameters.
-In the article, atomic models are simulated in seven structure types (SC, BCC, FCC, HCP, Decahedron, Octahedron, Icosahedron) from 6 to 200 atoms.
-The PDF dataset is simulated with varied parameters with 100 PDFs per xyz-file in the training set, and 15 PDFs per xyz-file in the validation set as well as 15 PDfs per xyz-file in the test set.
+In the article, atomic models are simulated in seven structure types (sc, bcc, fcc, hcp, Decahedron, Octahedron, Icosahedron) from 6 to 200 atoms.
+The PDF dataset is simulated with varied parameters with 100 PDFs per xyz-file in the training set, and 15 PDFs per xyz-file in the validation set as well as 15 PDFs per xyz-file in the test set.

 # Download links
 The xyz-files from 6 to 200 atoms are available to download from this link: https://sid.erda.dk/share_redirect/bQUUaFwSMk